 US teen wins US$3 million at video game tournament Fortnite World Cup

-American teenager Kyle Giersdorf won US$3 million (2.4 million pounds) on Sunday in New York after taking the top prize in a tournament for the popular online video game Fortnite.

-NEW YORK: American teenager Kyle Giersdorf won US$3 million (2.4 million pounds) on Sunday in New York after taking the top prize in a tournament for the popular online video game Fortnite.
+NEW YORK: American teenager Kyle Giersdorf won US$3 million on Sunday (Jul 28) in New York after taking the top prize in a tournament for the popular online video game Fortnite.

 Geirsdorf, 16, from Pennsylvania, was one of at least 100 players competing for US$30 million in total prize money, as the booming popularity of video and online games has drawn top-dollar investments and fuelled the emerging professional sport.

-Playing under the name "Bugha," Giersdorf won the solo finals portion of the Fortnite World Cup by scoring 59 points, 26 more than his nearest competitor "psalm," according to the Fortnite World Cup Leaderboard, posted on the game's website.
+Playing under the name "Bugha," Giersdorf won the solo finals portion of the Fortnite World Cup by scoring 59 points, 26 more than his nearest competitor Harrison "Psalm" Chang, according to the Fortnite World Cup Leaderboard, posted on the game's website.

 Giersdorf did not immediately respond to a request for comment.